mkang315/BGF-YOLO/README.md

 # Official BGF-YOLO
 This is the source code for the paper, "BGF-YOLO: Enhanced YOLOv8 with Multiscale Attentional Feature Fusion for Brain Tumor Detection", early accepted by the 27th International Conference on Medical Image Computing and Computer Assisted Intervention ([MICCAI 2024](https://conferences.miccai.org/2024/en)), of which I am the first author.
-The paper is available to download from [arXiv](https://arxiv.org/pdf/2309.12585).
+The paper is available to download from [Springer](https://link.springer.com/content/pdf/10.1007/978-3-031-72111-3_4) or [arXiv](https://arxiv.org/pdf/2309.12585).

 ## Model
 The Bilevel routing attention, Generalized feature pyramid networks, and Fourth detecting head You Only Look Once (BGF-YOLO) model configuration (i.e., network construction) file is bgf-yolo.yaml in the directory [./models/bgf](https://github.com/mkang315/BGF-YOLO/blob/main/models/bgf).